fobnail/docs/dev-notes/minimal-os-for-fobnail.md

 custom, specialized OSes.
 It provides USB drivers (including `usb-net` driver from which should handle USB EEM) and a network stack.
 Its support for seL4 used to be incomplete, and many components were broken.
 However, that might have changed, and Genode may be an easier way to get software running on seL4.
+We have opened an [issue](https://github.com/genodelabs/genode/issues/4480) here too.

 ### Linux